iZUMi-kyouka/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
+3. **If you are running a Linux-based operating system such as Ubuntu and Linux Mint**, you may experience issues when using an Input Method Editor (IME) to type in non-latin characters.
+For example, the window showing the candidate kanji characters when typing in Japanese may not show up.
+Unfortunately, this is a limitation of the technology we used to build this application.
+If you work with data that require IME input, you may type your command in other text editing program and copy-paste it into the command box.

 --------------------------------------------------------------------------------------------------------------------